Beltus/blog/_sc/2020-01-20-learning-new-language.md

 As a final note, learning a new language is normally a slow and gentle process that takes time and often should not be overly rushed.
 You may feel overwhelmed at the beginning but trust me, it gets easier.
 Hang it there and don't give up.
 Let the reason you decided to learn the new language be the fuel that keeps the flame of motivation going no matter how hard it might seem.
 Learning this new language will unlock certain parts of your brain while creating new neuro-connections which will definitely result in a smarter and better you than your old self.

+Like **Timothy Ferris** said

+> Gain a language and you gain a second lens through which to question and understand the world.
+Cursing at people when you go home is fun, too.
+Don't miss the chance to double your life experience.

 Focus on the price.
 Happy learning.
 Cheers!!!

 Hopefully, you enjoyed reading this article as much I did enjoy writing it.
 Feel free to read more articles, comment, share, make suggestions.